 We start to think thumbs up or thumbs down.

 Body language is how we communicate without words.
 It can be a look, a smile, a gesture.
 It can be a fidget, a crossed arm, a slouch.

-Interviewers start to make decisions about you the moment they see you.
-That's before you say hello.
+Interviewers start to make decisions about you before you say hello.
 So if your body is talking, you need to know what it's saying.
 Because in an interview, good body language is essential to your interview's success.

 If you've got a job interview, a college interview, or an internship interview,here are 6 simple and successful body language tips you can use:

 1. Sit up straight.Slouching is a sign that you lack confidence.
 Leaning back is a sign that you're defensive or don't care.

 2. Lean slightly forward.When you lean slightly forward you lessen the space between you and the interviewer.
 It shows increased interest in the conversation.

 3. Don't fidget.
 Fidgeting is a sign of discomfort or weakness.
 It's also distracting.
 If you twirl your hair, pull it back.
 If you twist or rub your hands, fold them in front of you or keep them flat in your lap.
 If you tap your pen, put it away.
 Fidgeting can be a hard habit to break, but if you work on being aware of when you do it, and stop yourself when you do, you'll find that over time you'll be able to control it more easily.